 Table 2.
-Annual groundwater use for irrigation in Upper Republican NRD, 2022.
+Annual groundwater use for irrigation in Upper Republican NRD, 2023.
 The difference between certified and effective acres is described in the body of the report.

-Year Certified Acres Effective Acres Volume Pumped (acre-feet) Average Depth (inches/effective acre) 2022 430,290.5 430,290.5 585,226.5 16.3
+Year Certified Acres Effective Acres Volume Pumped (acre-feet) Average Depth (inches/effective acre) 2023 429,920.1 429,920.1 420,951 11.75

 Irrigation water cannot be used on acres enrolled in a permanent or temporary irrigation decertification program.
-Table 3 summarizes the number of acres within Upper Republican NRD that were enrolled in decertification programs in 2022.
-During 2022, decertification programs in effect in this NRD included the Conservation Reserve Enhancement Program (CREP) and a permanent irrigation decertification program jointly funded by Upper Republican NRD and the State of Nebraska.
-Contracts to decertify a total of 855 acres were signed in 2022.
-Many, but not all, of the acres in the new program are also enrolled in CREP; those that are will be permanently barred from being irrigated after CREP contracts expire.
+Table 3 summarizes the number of acres within Upper Republican NRD that were enrolled in decertification programs in 2023.
+During 2023, decertification programs in effect in this NRD included the Conservation Reserve Enhancement Program (CREP) and a permanent irrigation decertification program jointly funded by Upper Republican NRD and the state of Nebraska's Water Resources Cash Fund (WRCF), which is administered by NeDNR.
+Contracts to decertify a total of 582.5 acres were signed in 2023.
+Approximately 454.5 of those acres were permanently decertified beginning in 2023; the remaining 128 acres are currently enrolled in CREP and will be permanently decertified when the CREP contract associated with them ends.

 Table 3.
 Acres within Upper Republican NRD that will no longer be irrigated due to enrollment in a permanent or temporary decertification program.
-During 2022, decertification programs in effect in this NRD included CREP and the NRD's own decertification program, partially funded by the State's Water Resources Cash Fund (WRCF).
-CREP data are as of September 30, 2022.
+During 2023, decertification programs in effect in this NRD included CREP and the NRD's own decertification program, partially funded by the state's WRCF.
+CREP data are as of September 30, 2023.

-Year Acres Enrolled in CREP Acres Enrolled in WRCF programs Acres Enrolled in Other Decertification Programs 2022 8,630.23 2,824 0
+Year Acres Enrolled in CREP Acres Enrolled in WRCF programs Acres Enrolled in Other Decertification Programs 2023 8,205.1 3,378 0

 The locations of wells used to monitor groundwater levels for all NRDs in the District are shown in Figure 1 (page 5).
-Groundwater level data are reported to the University of Nebraska-Lincoln Conservation Survey Division (CSD) by the NRDs and are made available to the public through CSD and U.S. Geological Survey (USGS) datasets.
-Groundwater level data from these publicly available datasets were generally utilized for the MHO C analysis.
-A summary of the analysis is in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which will be submitted to the legislature in 2024 and made available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.
-Additional groundwater level data are available from the NRD upon request.
+Groundwater level data are provided to NeDNR by this NRD as part of the analysis of MHO C for the basin-wide plan.
+A summary of the analysis is in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which was submitted to the legislature on February 29, 2024, and is available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.
+Groundwater level data are available from the NRD upon request.